 Join Renew Dance Honor Society Member Dashboard

-The RDE application program is on-hold while it is undergoing a review and revision process.
+The RDE application program is on-hold while it is undergoing a review.

 The mission of the NDEO's Registry of Dance Educators is to establish the highest standards for teaching and learning dance in the United States, and to strengthen the role of the dance educator and the profession of dance in American education, culture, and life.